vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

   - Return true if *this RetrieveContainerVersion was constructed with an equivalent BlobVersion given in the parameter.
 - The non-member operator overloads call the corresponding Equal functions.

-### Blob ###
+### maidsafe::nfs::Blob ###
 > maidsafe/nfs/blob.h

 Represents a single stored Blob on the network.
-Can be given to any valid [`PosixContainer`](#posixcontainer) so that the contents can be read - this object stores pointers to the data on the network for quicker access.
+Can be given to any valid [`PosixContainer`](#maidsafenfsposixcontainer) so that the contents can be read - this object stores pointers to the data on the network for quicker access.

 > The network currently has no time server of its own, so the timestamps are from the clients.
 If a client has a misconfigured clock, the timestamps stored will also be incorrect.